-Northern Michigan Wine: Lissa Edward’s Wild Grape Jelly has been one of MyNorth.com's most popular recipe articles, however, due to 2012’s fluke weather, Northern Michigan saw a low-yield of wild grapes this year.
+Lissa Edward’s Wild Grape Jelly has been one of MyNorth’s most popular recipes, however, due to 2012’s fluke weather, Northern Michigan saw a low-yield of wild grapes this year.
 So what do you do when you want to make wild grape jelly, but there aren’t any wild grapes?
 You make wine jelly, of course!

-With award-winning Northern Michigan wineries dotting Old Mission Peninsula and Leelanau Peninsula, you can turn our Northern Michigan wine haven into Northern Michigan wine jelly heaven!
-Follow the five easy steps below for a delicious homemade treat that will impress at your next gathering and make for a wonderful holiday gift.
+With award-winning wineries dotting Old Mission Peninsula and Leelanau Peninsula, you can turn our Northern Michigan wine haven into wine jelly heaven.
+Follow the five easy steps below for a delicious homemade treat that will impress your friends and makes a wonderful holiday gift.

 How to Make Wine Jelly

-You can use any type of wine in this recipe: red, white or rose, and it can be sweet or dry.
+You can use any type of wine in this recipe: red, white or rosé, and it can be sweet or dry.
 Good rule of thumb—if you like to drink it, you can use it in a wine jelly!
 Here are some suggestions to get you started:

-Optional: Canning rack, a large ladle, jar tongs, and a magnetic lid lifer.
+Optional: Canning rack, a large ladle, jar tongs, and a magnetic lid lifter.
 Unless you plan on doing a lot more canning, you can do without these.